Skip to content

 Alternatively, the first time you launch the Sidekick plugin, you will be prompted to enter your Sidekick API key.
 If you provide an API key at this point, then it will get saved to your Settings.

-You can configure the Sidekick plugin to connect to/disconnect from the Sidekick service.
+You can configure the Sidekick plugin's connection to the Sidekick service.
 To switch the Sidekick plugin between the connected (online) and disconnected (offline) status, click the Sidekick status in the status bar at the bottom of the Binary Ninja window and select Connect/Disconnect.

 Sidekick Status